 Income Taxes - WSHS is tax exempt under Section 501(c)(3) of the Internal Revenue Code, except for income not related to its exempt purpose.
 WSHS had no income unrelated to its exempt purpose.
 Accordingly, no provision for income taxes has been provided for in the financial statements.
-WSHS's federal and state tax returns for the years ended December 31, 2020 through 2022, remain subject to examination.
+WSHS's federal and state tax returns for the years ended December 31, 2021 through 2023, remain subject to examination.

 Concentration - In 2023, the WSHS received total bequest revenue of \$1,066,462 from two donors, which was 96% of total bequest revenue and 45% of total revenue in that year.
-In 2022, the WSHS received totaled bequest revenue of \$200,000 from one donor, which was 91% of total bequest revenue and 18% of total revenue in that year.
+There were no significant revenue concentrations in 2024.

 Functional Allocation of Expenses - Expenses have been summarized by function and nature on the statement of functional expenses.
 Salaries, payroll taxes and benefits are allocated based on estimates of time and effort incurred by each employee.
-The same allocation is used to allocate office supplies, postage and workers' compensation insurance.
-Newsletter and annual appeal costs are allocated based on the pages of those documents dedicated to each function.
+The same allocation is used to allocate postage and delivery expenses.
+Dues and subscriptions and equipment rental expense, which is a component of office and building maintenance, are allocated based on an estimate of each function's use of the related services.